Nenuvar/Guides/Guides/Github Git Sync Across Devices.md

 ## 📲 Android Setup

+### Prerequisites:
+	Your SSH key is already set up.

 ### 1. Clone the GitHub repo

 **Do not create a new Obsidian vault manually.** This you will do through the clone command: